-FEED WATER FLOW:
+SYSTEM SEAWATER FEED:

 The feed water flow rate will always be much higher than the production flow rate.
-Only 9 percent (200 GPD Models) or 12 percent (400 - 600 GPD Models) of the feed water is forced through the membrane to produce fresh water.
+Only 9 percent (200 model) or 12 percent (models 400/600) of the feed water is forced through the membrane to produce fresh water.
+The rest of the feed water is used to carry the solid particles overboard.
+The feed water is pressurized by a positive displacement feed pump.
+These positive